Andy Hagans sits down for an interview with Meb Faber, co-founder of Cambria Investment Management and author of several investing books.

 Mebane Faber: Shame on you!
 Well, if anyone wants a free book we’re happy to send them one.
 Just type your email in here.

 The basic goal was to examine about 15 of the most famous asset allocation strategies as promoted by the top gurus over time.
 The permanent portfolio, 60/40, the endowment portfolio are all covered.
 And what we found was quite shocking.
 The asset allocation mattered much less than how much the investor paid in fees.

-What if, in 1973, someone predicted the best-performing strategy and then tried to execute it through a conventional mutual fund?
-We also looked at the impact of hiring a financial advisor who then invested client funds in a typical mutual fund.
-Predicting the best asset allocation yet putting it into practice through the average mutual fund will bring returns in line with the Permanent Portfolio.
-When consulting fees were applied on top of that, the BEST performing asset allocation became worse than the WORST performing asset allocation.
-Remember that for a moment.
-Your asset allocation decision is much less relevant than your fees!
+What if someone was able to predict the best-performing strategy in 1973 and then decided to implement it via the average mutual fund?
+We also looked at the effect if someone decided to use a financial advisor who then invested client assets in the average mutual fund.
+Predicting the best asset allocation, but implementing it via the average mutual fund would push returns down to roughly even with the Permanent Portfolio.
+If you added advisory fees on top of that, it had the effect of transforming the BEST performing asset allocation into lower than the WORST.
+Think about that for a second.
+Fees are far more important than your asset allocation decision!

 Mebane Faber: Assets don’t have to be in a bubble for them to be expensive and return very little.
 We agree U.S. stocks are quite expensive (but not in a bubble) and should return low single digits.
-However, the good news is that the rest of the world is reasonably priced, with many countries trading at very cheap levels—lots of opportunity outside of our borders.
+However, the good news is that the rest of the world is reasonably priced, with a lot of countries trading at very cheap levels.
+Lots of opportunity outside of our borders.

 Disclosure: At the time of writing, the author is long comic books.

 About the Author: Andy Hagans